CERT-Polska/mwdb-core/README.md

 Please be aware that initial account will be only set up on the first run.
 If you already have a database with at least one user, then this setting will be ignored for security reasons.
 You can always create an admin account manually by executing a command.
 See "flask create_admin --help" for reference.
 ```

-Then build images via `docker-compose build` and run Malwarecage via `docker-compose up -d`.
+Then build images via `docker-compose build` and run MWDB via `docker-compose up -d`.

-Malwarecage should be accessible via `http://127.0.0.1`
+MWDB should be accessible via `http://127.0.0.1`

-You can customize your Malwarecage installation e.g. by adding persistent volumes to `docker-compose.yml`:
+You can customize your MWDB installation e.g. by adding persistent volumes to `docker-compose.yml`:

 ```yaml
 services: